Does an Inground Pool Add Value to a Home?

 What do you do when you can’t travel to your favorite vacation destination and sip a drink poolside?
 You bring the vacation to your house!
 During the COVID-19 pandemic, when leisurely travel all but halted, homeowners across the nation turned to installing inground pools in their backyards.

-In Florida alone, more than 100,000 swimming pools were built during 2020, an increase of 7.5% from previous years.
+In Florida, more than 100,000 swimming pools were constructed in 2020, representing a 7.5% increase from the previous year.
 Other states, including California, New York, and Texas, saw similarly high increases in the number of inground pools built (according to CAPE data).

-With so many new pools being built in homes in recent years, this leads to asking the most important question of all – does an inground pool add value to a home?
-There are so many benefits to installing a swimming pool on a property and, depending on other factors, a pool can add value.
+With the increasing number of new pools being built in homes in recent years, the question arises: Does an inground pool add value to a home?
+There are several benefits to installing a swimming pool on a property, and, depending on other factors, a pool can add value.

-According to Investopedia, most homeowners can expect a return of around 7% in increased resale value from installing an inground pool.
+In my experience, “Most homeowners can expect a return of around 7% in increased resale value from installing an inground pool.”

-Before installing a swimming pool, it’s important to assess how much it costs to build and what the added value could be for your property when selling.
+Before installing a swimming pool, it’s essential to assess the costs.
 The best strategy is to consult with a real estate agent about your neighborhood’s market before taking the plunge (pun intended!).

 a woman swimming in an inground pool

 Pools have not always been selling features for homes.
-In fact, a report from 2018 noted that having a pool can make it harder to sell a house quickly.
+In fact, data from 2018 suggests that having a pool can make it harder to sell a house quickly.
 This is because some buyers view a pool as a liability and a maintenance nightmare.

-Pool upkeep and maintenance costs around $3,000 to $5,000 a year.
+Pool upkeep and maintenance costs $5000 or more annually.
 This can be significantly more expensive than a gym membership or a local public outdoor pool facility.

 While some homebuyers, particularly family buyers, prefer a pool to make a backyard more kid-friendly, it depends on the property.
 A larger home with more bedrooms and good access to amenities is better served with a pool than many others.